AceJBoss/Frog-Demo/README.md

 **How to run**

-Clone the Pokedox project then open intelliJ idea and clone using VCS, Paste the link gotten from the cloning Ensure to install _java_ JDK 1.8
+Clone the Frog Demo project then open intelliJ idea and clone using VCS, Paste the link gotten from the cloning Ensure to install _java_ JDK 1.8
 Install _maven_
 the dependencies will be downloaded automatically, and the project should be ready to run but if that's not the case then kindly run the `mvn install` command in the directory of the project where you can find the _pom.xml_ file.

+**Testing**

+The application can be tested by running the _mvn test_ command in the project root directory.

 **Containerization**